-- 4. "Sexual assault" means an offense that meets the definition of rape, fondling, incest or statutory rape as used in the FBI's Uniform Crime Reporting system.
-A sex offense is any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent. - a.Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - b.
-Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of the victim's age or because of the victim's temporary or permanent mental incapacity. - c.
-Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law - d.Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent. - 5.
-"Sexual exploitation" includes, but is not limited to: prostituting another person; nonconsensual visual or audio recording of sexual activity; non-consensual display or distribution of photos, images or information of an individual's sexual activity or intimate body parts; noon-consensual voyeurism; coercing someone against their will to engage in sexual activity, or; knowingly transmitting sexually transmitted disease (STD) without disclosing STD status. - 6.
-"Sexual harassment" means conduct on the basis of sex that satisfies one or more of the following: - a.An employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct; - b.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity; - c.
+4. "Sexual assault" means an offense that meets the definition of rape, fondling, incest or statutory rape as used in the FBI's Uniform Crime Reporting system.
+A sex offense is any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

+b.Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of the victim's age or because of the victim's temporary or permanent mental incapacity. c.
+Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law d.Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.

+5. "Sexual exploitation" includes, but is not limited to: prostituting another person; nonconsensual visual or audio recording of sexual activity; non-consensual display or distribution of photos, images or information of an individual's sexual activity or intimate body parts; noon- consensual voyeurism; coercing someone against their will to engage in sexual activity, or; knowingly transmitting sexually transmitted disease (STD) without disclosing STD status.

+6. "Sexual harassment" means conduct on the basis of sex that satisfies one or more of the following:

+a.
+An employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct; b.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity;

+- c.
 Sexual assault (see definition herein); - d.
 Dating violence (see definition herein); - e.
 Domestic violence (see definition herein); or - f.
 Stalking (see definition herein)